StartSteps-Digital-Education-GmbH/Healthcare_Management_System/README.md

 ## Step 12: Practice Microservices Communication using HTTP requests.

-## Step 13: Without making any changes in Mongo DB models, create a new folder SQL database and Entities, and integrate it to our current services using typeOrm
+## Step 13: Without making any changes in Mongo DB models, create a new folder for SQL database and Entities, and integrate it to our current services using typeOrm

 **_Happy coding!_** 👩‍💻 😊